Trump Won’t Pay a Penny For U.N. Cholera Relief Fund in Haiti

 Haley declined through a spokesperson to comment.
 But the United States has made it clear behind the scenes that it does not intend to pitch in.

-Mona Khalil, a former U.N. lawyer, said it is time for those responsible for the cholera outbreak to take responsibility, including the Nepalese peacekeepers, the contractors who built a leaky sewage system, and senior U.S. and U.N. officials who blocked efforts to find a remedy for the victims.
+Mona Khalil, a former U.N. lawyer who serves as a legal advisor to Independent Diplomat, said it is time for those responsible for the cholera outbreak to take responsibility, including the Nepalese peacekeepers, the contractors who built a leaky sewage system, and senior U.S. and U.N. officials who blocked efforts to find a remedy for the victims.

-“These people are owed compensation; they are not owed charity,” she said.
+“The Haitian people are owed compensation; they are not owed charity,” she said.

 Photo credit: HECTOR RETAMAL/AFP/Getty Images